switchboard-xyz/switchboard-v2-example/README.md

 This repo includes the following

-- Simple example to setup a queue and add an aggregator [example.ts](ts/example/main.ts)
+- End-to-End example to setup a queue and add an aggregator
 - Two on-chain examples for reading an aggregator
   - [Anchor Feed Parser](rust/anchor-feed-parser/programs/anchor-feed-parser/src/lib.rs)
   - [On-Chain Feed Parser](rust/on-chain-feed-parser/src/lib.rs)